-500 kW_e - Fuel Handling Enclosed - Artistic Concept
+500 kWe - Fuel Handling Enclosed - Artistic Concept

 With any biomass installation, the two greatest ongoing costs are those to fuel the plant, and those for operation and maintenance (O&M).
 Stantec developed an opinion of operating costs, using the minimum number of operators requested for CPC's equipment, while AGFOR conducted a feedstock assessment to support determining the plant fuel costs as well as the development of the impact assessment.
-AGFOR's assessment determined that based on existing harvesting operations, a plant capacity of 500 kW_e could likely be supplied with minimal impact to existing operators/policies.
+AGFOR's assessment determined that based on existing harvesting operators/policies.
 This supply would be primarily sawmill residues and forest harvesting residues at the landing and in the harvest block; mostly dead trees from the spruce beetle infestation until that supply runs out.
 The larger plant capacities would require additional biomass supplied from new harvesting operations/policies and would extend into harvesting green trees sooner.
 Based on meeting with local regulators and harvesting operators, an opinion of probable supply costs below were determined, including sourcing breakdown.

-Option Description Opinion of Probable Cost (\$/GMT) 500 kWo Roadside Chipping and Supplied Directly to Plant Omitted 500 KWe Secondary Storage and Chipping Omitted 2 000 1/1/10 Roadside Chipping and Supplied Directly to Plant Omitted 2,000 KVVe Secondary Storage and Chipping Omitted
+Option Description Opinion of Probable Cost (\$/GMT) 500 kWe Roadside Chipping and Supplied Directly to Plant Omitted Secondary Storage and Chipping Omitted Roadside Chipping and Supplied Directly to Plant Omitted 2,000 kWe Secondary Storage and Chipping Omitted